HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Documentation/README.md

 # HOMAG IntelliDivide Client

-The HOMAG IntelliDivide Client ([Source Code](./..//Client/IntelliDivideClient.cs) / [Documentation](./homagconnect.intellidivide.client.intellidivideclient.md)) enables access to the intelliDivide application for integration into your own applications.
+The [HOMAG IntelliDivide Client](./homagconnect.intellidivide.client.intellidivideclient.md) enables access to the intelliDivide application for integration into your own applications.
 The functions offered on the website are available for a programmatic integration.

+The HOMAG IntelliDivide Client is written in C# ([Source Code](./../Client/IntelliDivideClient.cs)).
+It only facilitates access to the intelliDivide REST API.
+The source code can be used to convert the relevant functions for integration into another programming language.

+The most important functions are described below.

+More can be found in the [Documentation](./homagconnect.intellidivide.client.intellidivideclient.md) and in the [Source Code](./../Client/IntelliDivideClient.cs) on GitHub.

 ## Request a optimization